tjkandala/obsducer/README.md

 ### Ways to use obsducer:

-* createObsducer from .
-While this is a contrived example, it demonstrates the value proposition of obsducer.
-Reuse pipelines (TODO: link to real world use) (recommended approach)
+* **createObsducer** from a pipeline function.
+This is a contrived example meant to demonstrate the value proposition of obsducer as both a pattern and a library.
+Reuse and compose pipelines, reuse obsducers.
+Write code that is easy to read even as the complexity of your processes grow.
+(TODO: link to real world use) (recommended approach)

 ```ts
 import createObsducer from "obsducer";